-If you follow any of the Disney Instagram accounts like Tom and Sophie or The Bucket List Family, you will have realised that vlogging and taking photos of your trip can be more than just a hobby.
-It is a lifestyle for some people, and taking photos of their every move and posting them online is just the done thing.
+If you follow any of the Disney Instagram accounts, you will have realised that vlogging and taking photos of your trip can be more than just a hobby.
+It is a lifestyle for some people, and posting photos of their every move online is just the done thing.
 Meeting Mickey?
 Gotta Facebook that.
 Huge turkey leg?
 Pop that on Twitter.
-Random ‘ear’ shot – definitely Instagram-able.
+Random ‘ear’ shot – definitely Instagrammable.

 The “Look Like I Don’t Belong Here” person

 It’s about a million degrees most days in Orlando but this person will no doubt be in jeans and a jumper.
 Or maybe a short dress (no good for boarding those rides) and stilettos.
-Whatever their attire, this person will radiate not wanting to be in the parks.
-They will give off an air of disinterest and you will wonder why they have paid an awful lot of money to be somewhere they so clearly do not want to be.
+Whatever their attire, this person will radiate an air of disinterest and you’ll wonder why they have paid so much money to be there at all.

 The Military Planners